asabuncuoglu13/equitable-ai-cookbook/docs/cicd/003-detect-bias.md

 For each use case, using lifecycle management tools to integrate continuous monitoring into your CI/CD pipeline, setting up automated alerts for when bias metrics exceed predefined thresholds, building mechanisms to support running regular external audits of the entire pipeline, and engaging with diverse stakeholders to gather feedback is essential to align the fairness evaluation scores with real-world impacts.

 By integrating these tools and following this structured approach, you can proactively evaluate and mitigate bias throughout the entire ML lifecycle, ensuring fairness and equity in your models.

-After integrating DVC with FAID, you can also integrate many other open-source tools (i.e. MLFlow, TFX, TorchServe.) to ease the ML lifecycle management.